 For both beef and dairy cattle, sheep, and goats, energy is often times the nutrient which limits optimum performance not protein.
 Thus, when reviewing your forage analysis, the energy content should be reviewed first before the protein content.
 The energy content of your forage is not determined directly in the laboratory.
-Over the years, nutritionists have learned that the lower the fiber content (acid detergent fiber (ADF) or neutral detergent fiber (NDF)) of the plant, the higher the digestibility which in turn supplies the cow with more energy.
+Over the years, nutritionists have learned that the lower the fiber content (acid detergent fiber or ADF) of the plant, the higher the digestibility which in turn supplies the cow with more energy.
 When looking at your forage analysis, always evaluate the nutrients on a dry matter basis (with all the water removed).
-Thus, the most important number to review on a forage analysis is the ADF and NDF content of a forage on a dry matter basis, not crude protein.
+Thus, the most important number to review on a forage analysis is the ADF or NDF content of a forage on a dry matter basis not crude protein.